-There are 30,841 taxable parcels in our District, and 1,800 of those have been granted exemptions.
-These exemptions go to senior citizens who apply for them and to properties that are non-taxable, such as churches and public buildings.
-Based on \$138 per parcel, the 29,041 taxable parcels raise approximately \$4 million.
-This is 2.7% of our total revenue.
-In 2020-21, the Parcel Tax paid for 15.58 full time equivalent (FTE) elementary school science specialists; 3.0 FTE technology specialists for the elementary and K-8 schools; 10.0 FTE staff to enhance courses in the area of math, science, and engineering at the middle schools and high schools; \$264,058 towards technology; \$200,000 to augment maintenance efforts throughout our District; and provided \$226,281 towards instructional materials for science and technology at the middle and high schools.
-The tax is a guaranteed funding source to help our District maintain these very important programs, but unfortunately Measure G will expire in June 2022.
-We are currently exploring options of a renewal.
+Based on \$138 per parcel, the taxable parcels raise approximately \$4 million.
+This is 2.1% of our total revenue.
+For 2023-24, the Parcel Tax is projected to pay for elementary school science teacher specialists; technology teacher specialists; staff to enhance courses in the area of math, science, and engineering at the middle schools and high schools; \$200,000 to augment maintenance efforts throughout our District; and provided \$270,800 towards instructional materials for science and technology at our middle and high schools.
+The tax is a guaranteed funding source to help our District maintain these very important programs.

-Each year, an independent Citizens' Parcel Tax Oversight Committee issues a report to the community.
+Each year, an independent Citizens' Parcel Tax Oversight Committee issues a report to our Board and our community.
 As an accountability measure included in the ballot language, this report assures our community that its parcel tax dollars were spent according to the ballot language approved.
 The reports can be found on our District website, www.livermoreschools.org.